Form 1120-S

 Corporations only use this form if the company has already filed IRS Form 2553 and the IRS has approved S Corp election for the company.

-S Corps are pass-through entities , so they are exempt from paying federal income taxes.
+S Corps are pass-through entities , so they do not pay federal income taxes directly.
 Instead, shareholders report the corporation’s profits on their personal income tax return.

-Even though S Corps aren’t subjected to corporate taxes, Form 1120-S is still essential because it is filed with an attached Schedule K-1 which reports what percentage of the corporation is owned by each shareholder to the IRS.
+Even though S Corps aren’t subjected to corporate taxes, Form 1120-S is still essential.
+The information on it must be consistent with the Schedule K-1 forms filed by individual shareholders, which report what percentage of the corporation is owned by each shareholder to the IRS.

 The Schedule K-1 form allows the IRS to determine what taxes each business owner must pay or be refunded on their personal tax return.
 Without an accurate 1120-S and Schedule K-1, the S Corporation and shareholders may not receive certain tax benefits.